ClusterCockpit/cc-doc/content/en/docs/reference/cc-backend/authentication/_index.md

 The REST API uses stateless authentication via a JWT token, which means that every requests must be authenticated.

+## Authorization control

+`cc-backend` uses roles to decide if a user is authorized to access certain information.
+The roles and their rights are described in more detail [here]({{< ref "roles" >}} "Roles Explanation").

 ## General configuration options

 All configuration is part of the `cc-backend` configuration file `config.json`.
+The primary key for authentication configuration options is `auth`.
 All security sensitive options as passwords and tokens are passed in terms of environment variables. `cc-backend` supports to read an `.env` file upon startup and set the environment variables contained there.